Skip to main content

 Applicants whose first language is not English must submit evidence of competency in English.

-Advanced Automation Engineering Certificate at SETU Waterford or a BEng (Hons) in Automation Engineering
+Advanced Automation Engineering Certificate or a BEng (Hons) in Automation Engineering

 Contact